-It’s that time again when we challenge our skills in an effort to learn something new daily and VulnHub as provided yet again.
-Jetty 1 by MrSquid; gave us the opportunity to pay attention to details and use cool tools.
+It’s that time again when we challenge our skills in an effort to learn something new daily and VulnHub has provided yet again.
+Jetty 1 by MrSquid; giving us the opportunity to pay attention to details and use cool tools.
 Let’s jump in but before we do so, Please read the warning below.

 Public Service Announcement

 THIS IS ONLY FOR EDUCATIONAL PURPOSES.
 DO NOT INSTALL/RUN THIS VULNERABLE VM ON ANY PRODUCTION NETWORK!